skal-chin/ASL_Robot/README.md

 This is a college course robotics project.
 Its purpose is to learn more about robotics, AI, mobility, computer vision, and decision making.

+## Requirements

+**RPi.GPIO Module**: The mobility.py was designed with a Raspberry Pi in mind.
+If you intend to use this without a Pi, you will need to find a workaround for this package.

+**Raspberry Pi**: This project was developed and tested using Raspberry Pi OS for the mobility testing,

+**Skid-Steer Mobile Robot**: We used the Yahboom tank when designing this project, but any other skid-steer robot connected to a Pi should work.

 ## mobility.py

 ---